0atman/noboilerplate/scripts/38-autism.md

 There is exactly one way to find out about the world around us:
 The Scientific Method.

-This is especially important, and especially difficult with the mental health effects of autism.
+This is especially important, and especially difficult with the mental health effects of Autism.
 Richard Feynman said that "Science is a way of trying not to fool yourself." and that is what we must undertake.

-Our perception is unreliable, our memory and recall unreliable, and the stories we tell ourselves and other people about ourselves are unreliable.
+Our perception is unreliable, our memory and recall unreliable, and the stories we tell ourselves and the people around us about ourselves are unreliable.

 If you are to study the patient, as I recommend, you must find a way to cut through your and society's biases and filters to find ways to cope, or mask or, if you're very lucky, thrive.